javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 alert( Symbol.keyFor(Symbol("name2")) ); // undefined, non-global symbol
 ```

+So, for global symbols the name may be indeed helpful, as we can get a symbol by id.

-For non-global symbols, the name is only used for debugging purposes.
+And for non-global symbols the name is only used for debugging purposes, like printing out a symbol.

 ## System symbols